What's in This Post

 In late April through mid-October, La Niña (increased rainfall) or El Niño (drier northern US weather) patterns dictate whether you need to wear “light hikers” or not.

-From mid-October thru mid April, you should be prepared to plan for cold feet.
+From mid-October through mid-April, you should be prepared to plan for cold feet.
 Insulated boots or waterproof boots with warm socks are recommended.
 Gaiters are very useful if you’re anticipating walking on snowy trails.

 A good rule of thumb for footwear and flying in the mountains is to plan for the worst.
 Ask yourself, “If I had to walk five miles in possible deep snow with uneven surfaces, what shoes would I want on?”

-If your elopement plan includes longer hiking or rock climbing elements, more specific footwear with ankle protection and friction/traction soles is recommended.
+If your elopement plan includes longer hikes or rock climbing, more specialized footwear with ankle protection and friction/traction soles is recommended.

-Though it’s not likely you will be exposed to this situation (unless purposefully, if your elopement includes cross-country skiing or back-country touring), it is always best to prepare for the worst when dealing with PNW winter!
+Though it’s unlikely you will be exposed to this situation (unless you’re purposefully eloping, such as cross-country skiing or backcountry touring), it is always best to prepare for the worst when dealing with PNW winter!

-Skin – Broad-spectrum sunscreen SPF 30+ for your face and exposed skin is adequate for most outdoor environmental conditions.
-Use SPF 50 or higher for elopements in snowy terrain.
+Skin – Broad-spectrum SPF 30+ sunscreen for your face and exposed skin is adequate for most outdoor conditions.
+Use SPF 50+ for elopements in snowy terrain.

 Suggestions: Neutrogena, Banana Boat, CeraVe

-For extended trips planning over a few hours in the snow, you may want to bring a small tube of Zinc Oxide for the nose/forehead and Blistex, Chapstick, Carmex, or Jack Black balm for the lips.
+For extended trips planned over a few hours in the snow, you may want to bring a small tube of Zinc Oxide for the nose/forehead, and Blistex, ChapStick, Carmex, or Jack Black balm for the lips.

 Eyes – Bring Sunglasses.
 On bright days, when moving over snow, the amount of light reflected is high!
-A good pair of UV protection sunglasses will eliminate any potential eye damage issues.
+A good pair of UV-protective sunglasses will eliminate potential eye damage.
 Not to mention, they add the “coolness factor” for photographs.

 Proactive planning for mountain weather will ensure that your elopement experience is safe and stress-free!

-If you have any other questions about how to prepare for your helicopter elopement, make sure to reach out and ask!
+If you have any other questions about preparing for your helicopter elopement, make sure to reach out and ask!